manami-project/anime-offline-database/README.md

 ## Participation
 If you find something that, in you opinion, should be changed, please submit an issue rather than creating a pull request, because the database is created by an automated process.

+Please upvote our database requests regarding duplicated entries at the meta data providers.
+[Check the entire list of database requests for duplicates.](https://github.com/manami-project/anime-offline-database/issues/3)

 ## Structure
 This repository contains two files.
 The database file itself and a file to support the automated process containing ID from the meta data provider which don't exist anymore.